HARD AND SOFT PASTELS

 The use of soft and hard pastel naturally creates a loose dust of pigments.
 This dust accumulates on the paper and can become messy very easily.
 This dust is not safe to inhale or even to handle too often.
 In order to prevent yourself and others from breathing this dust, it is best to periodically tap the excess dust gently into a trash receptacle.
 By clearing the dust often you will also prevent smearing of color into unwanted sections of the piece.

-One component of good composition is the rule of thirds.
+One component of the good composition is the rule of thirds.
 The Rule of Thirds refers to the placing of important compositional elements (ex. horizon line, focal point) along imaginary lines that split the piece into thirds.

 Oil Pastel and Dimension